freedaun/Brymen-BM869s/README.md

 ### Logger of Brymen BM869s data

-One or more BrymenBM869s (or similar) must be connected to the PC using a standard data-cable.
+One or two BrymenBM869s (or similar) must be connected to the PC using a standard data-cable.

 Usage from windows cmd: